Naming and Tagging Conventions

 Using Tags

 Tags are additional labels you apply to messages, workflows, segments, and reports.
-They let you filter and group objects across your account without making names longer or harder to read.
+They let you filter and group objects across the account without making names longer.

 Contact fields sit outside the tag system — for them, the name is the only organizational tool.